 But how does all this mindless scrolling or round-the-clock news impact our mental health?
 Are you finding the right balance?
 And can you notice the signs telling you to switch off and take a digital detox?

 We explore why we all should be checking in on ourselves and asking if we need a break from the screen.
-Of course, there are benefits to having health information and support at the touch of a button (for example connecting with long-distance friends), however, you could also be reaping the benefits of putting the tech away.
+Of course, there are benefits to having health information and support at the touch of a button (for example connecting with long-distance friends or using online healthcare services), however, you could also be reaping the benefits of putting the tech away.

 How much are we using technology?

 Tablets, laptops, phones, smart watches, the majority of us use them on a daily basis but what are the numbers exactly?
-The latest stats from 2020 show that as a nation:
+The latest stats from Ofcom's 2025 Online Nation report1 show that as a nation:

-• we spent an average of 3 hours 37 minutes a day on smartphones, tablets and computers1
+• We spent an average of 4 hours 30 minutes a day on personal devices: smartphones, tablets and computers.

 These numbers may seem alarming but connecting to the internet or using your phone is part of daily life for most of us.
 And there are benefits to having services now online, as well as information at the touch of a button.

-For example, Mind’s 2019 men’s mental health report stated that 22% of men would be more likely to seek support if they felt worried or low if it was made available online.3
+For example, Mind’s report on men’s mental health stated that 22% of men would be more likely to seek support if they felt worried or low if it was made available online.2

 But how do you know if you’re using technology too much?